armory/docs/content/en/docs/plugin-guide/plugin-appname.md

 #### Spinnaker operator

-This is a sample configuration to use with spinnaker operator:
+This is a sample configuration to use with the Spinnaker operator:

 ```yaml
 apiVersion: spinnaker.armory.io/v1alpha2